 Roger Pailhas at the gallery during a solo show by Daniel Buren, 1991, Marseilles.

-Paying tribute to the Marseille-based gallerist, known for his daring and innovative booths within the most prestigious art fairs, ART-O-RAMA organizes for the first time this year the Roger Pailhas Prize.
+Paying tribute to the Marseille-based gallerist, known for his daring and innovative booths within the most prestigious art fairs, ART-O-RAMA organizes since 2015 the Roger Pailhas Prize.
 Awarded by the guest art collectors, this prize will reward the best curatorial project with the reimbursement of the fair’s participation fees.

 Sabot (Cluj Napoca, Romania) and their solo presentation of Italian artist Stefano Calligaro.